 When cleaning your jewelry, use specialized cleansers such as jewelry cleaner or warm soap in a water solution — these are usually sold at most stores that carry jewelry items.
 You can also find polishes designed explicitly for sterling silver, which contain an anti-tarnish agent that helps keep even more oxidation at bay over time.

-Last but not least, if you find yourself with sterling silver jewelry that has already started to tarnish green, you will want to immediately remove them as it may cause further discoloration onto other jewelry or clothing they come into contact with.
-In this case, it’s best practice to take off tarnished pieces quickly and then clean them, followed by gentle polishing before wearing them again (or storing them).
+Last but not least, if you find yourself with sterling silver jewelry that has already started to tarnish green, you will want to immediately remove it, as it may cause further discoloration on other jewelry or clothing it comes into contact with.
+In this case, it’sit’st practice to take off tarnished pieces quickly and then clean them, followed by gentle polishing before wearing them again (or storing them).

-Although Sterling Silver does incline to tarnish green and leaves its wearer’s fingers slightly greener than usual, you can avoid creating an unsightly mess altogether by taking proper care of your precious metals!
-By following simple steps such as storing jewelry in dry conditions out of direct sunlight, regularly cleaning/polishing pieces after each wear, and removing tarnished items promptly when found – you should be able to enjoy your favorite sterling silver pieces without fear of staining anything else around you!
+Although Sterling Silver tends to tarnish green and leaves its wearers slightly greener than usual, you can avoid creating an unsightly mess by taking proper care of your precious metals!
+By following simple steps such as storing jewelry in dry conditions out of direct sunlight, regularly cleaning/polishing pieces after each wear, and removing tarnished items promptly when found, you should enjoy your favorite sterling silver pieces without fear of staining anything else!

 Please read our article about sterling silver flatware worth.